petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 A Calkit project is the entire knowledge stack from a given study in one neat reproducible package.

-The goal is not to replace complex tools like Git, but to provide a simpler onramp facilitating its use in a research context.
+The goal is not to replace powerful yet complex tools like Git, but to provide a simpler onramp and guardrails facilitating their use in a research context.
 If and when researchers want to interact at a lower level, there is nothing preventing them from doing so.
 We just want to get their foot in the door.

-Key concepts:
+### Key concepts

+Achieving single button reproducibility boils down to two important rules:

 1. The project is the most important entity and should contain all related files.
 This is sometimes called the